edamla/mediterraneanagency/_books/2021-09-01-silent-signs-of-diseases-in-lines-on-the-hand-and-face.md

 person’s state of mind or excitement, and that this also alters the lines in the palm.
 It wasn’t fortune-telling.
 It wasn’t mind-reading.
-Our palms are an indicator panel, much more com- plex and comprehensive than a car’s dashboard.
+Our palms are an indicator panel, much more complex and comprehensive than a car’s dashboard.
-This book is about our hands and faces, the indi- cator panels of our bodies, which, through curiosity and exploration, reveal information and warnings about our health status, weak points, and organs that require attention.
+This book is about our hands and faces, the indicator panels of our bodies, which, through curiosity and exploration, reveal information and warnings about our health status, weak points, and organs that require attention.
 In accordance with the principle that true health lies in not getting sick, valuable information has been provided for the preservation of health.
-Find- ing benefit is the greatest source of happiness.
+Finding benefit is the greatest source of happiness.
 Wishing you good health.
 <!--more-->